-I write about climate and environmental justice, just transition– how to transition to a low carbon economy in a way that protects workers and communities, labor/climate coalitions, and the relationship between inequality and the climate crisis.
+I research and write about climate and environmental justice, just transition– how to transition to a low carbon economy in a way that protects workers and communities, labor/climate coalitions, and the relationship between inequality and the climate crisis.
 Currently, I am an assistant professor in the environmental studies department at the University of California, Santa Cruz.
 I am also a Fellow at Cornell University’s Worker Institute.
-I’m also on the Board of Center on Race, Poverty, and the Environment (CRPE), Good for Girls, and Welcome Ideas.
-My previous work experience includes Adjunct Professor at Fordham University School of Law, Associate Director at PolicyLink, Senior Policy Analyst at Demos, Director of Campaign Research/ Policy Director at Urban Agenda (now ALIGN), the Progressive States Network, and visiting legal scholar positions at CRPE, ICIMOD and IUCN.
+I’m also on the Board of Center on Race, Poverty, and the Environment (CRPE), Greenpeace USA Fund, and Welcome Ideas.
+My previous work experience includes Adjunct Professor at Fordham University School of Law, Associate Director at PolicyLink, Senior Policy Analyst at Demos, Director of Campaign Research/ Policy Director at Urban Agenda (now ALIGN), Senior Policy Analyst at the Progressive States Network, and visiting legal scholar positions at CRPE, ICIMOD and IUCN.